Skip to content

 DescriptionShortcut

-Move to next windowCtrl + w Ctrl + w
+Move to next windowCtrl + w w

 Switch to windows by directionCtrl + w, hjkl

-Split frame, horiztonal (top, down)C-w, s
+Split frame, horizontal (top, down)C-w, s or :sp

-Split frame, vertical (left, right)C-w, v
+Split frame, vertical (left, right)C-w, v or :vsp

 Close split frameC-w c